Lokistark/MongoDB-Task/README.md

-# Week 12: MongoDB Basics & Use Case
+# MongoDB Basics & Use Case

 This repository contains the practical tasks for **Week 12**, focusing on learning MongoDB fundamentals and applying them to a real-world scenario.